Azure/SaaS-Private-Connectivity/docs/tutorial/part2.md

 ## Update Function App Settings

-Add the name of your Private Link service to your Function App Settings:
+Add the name of your Private Link Service to your Function App Settings:

 ```json
 {